danog/math/README.md

 Note about native integers: instantiating from an `int` is safe *as long as you don't exceed the maximum value for your platform* (`PHP_INT_MAX`), in which case it would be transparently converted to `float` by PHP without notice, and could result in a loss of information.
-In doubt, prefer instantiating from a `string`, which supports an unlimited numbers of digits:
+In doubt, prefer instantiating from a `string`, since it can store up to 2147483647 digits:

 ```php
 echo BigInteger::of(999999999999999999999); // 1000000000000000000000